 - Using money "mules."

-To detect layering, it is essential to understand its place in the money laundering process.
-The money is moved to different accounts through a series of financial transactions designed to hide the money's origin in the layering stage.
+It is essential to understand its place in the money laundering process to detect layering.
+First, the money is moved to different accounts through a series of financial transactions designed to hide the money's origin in the layering stage.
 This layering phase can involve legitimate transactions like buying in real estate and lawful businesses, placing money in investments such as stocks and bonds, or using a shell company to hide the real owners of the business finally.

 Stage Three: Integration

 Integration money laundering is the process of using legitimate transactions to disguise illicit proceeds.
 In the integration stage, the funds are reintroduced into the economy to appear to belong to legitimate sources.
 This helps the criminal clean the dirty money, invest it, and profit from it.
-As a result, it is exceedingly difficult to distinguish between legal and illegal well by the integration stage.
+As a result, the integration stage is exceedingly difficult to distinguish between legal and illegal.

 After going through multiple laundering pathways, the dirty money finally re-enters the mainstream financial system as a legitimate transaction.
 This often takes the form of business investment, purchase, or the sale of an asset bought during the layering stage.
 By this point, the criminal can generally use the "clean" money without getting caught.
 In general, detection and identification of laundered funds provide through informants.
 The known methods used are: